cvxpy/cvxpy/_sources/related_projects/index.rst.txt

 - `cvxstoc <http://alnurali.github.io/cvxstoc/>`_ is a CVXPY extension that makes it easy to code and solve stochastic optimization problems, i.e., convex optimization problems that involve random variables.

+- `cvxpylayers <https://github.com/cvxgrp/cvxpylayers/>`_ is a library that converts CVXPY problems into differentiable PyTorch and TensorFlow 2.0 layers.

 - `SnapVX <http://snap.stanford.edu/snapvx/>`_ is a Python-based convex optimization solver for problems defined on graphs.

 - `CVX <http://cvxr.com/cvx/>`_ is a MATLAB-embedded modeling language for convex optimization problems.
 CVXPY is based on CVX.